jvadair/docgrouper/README.md

 ## Installing

+First, install `imagemagick`: `sudo apt install imagemagick`

-Download the `docgrouper` file, set as executable, place on PATH.
+The download the `docgrouper` file, set as executable, and place it somewhere on PATH.

 ## Usage